Zylann/godot_heightmap_plugin/addons/zylann.hterrain/doc/main.md

 ### Overview

 Applying textures to terrains is a bit different than single models, because they are very large and a more optimal approach needs to be taken to keep memory and performance to an acceptable level.
 One very common way of doing it is by using a splatmap.
-A splatmap is another texture covering the whole terrain, where each channel R, G, B and A is a weight associated to a given texture.
-Those textures are then blended together using a shader.
+A splatmap is another texture covering the whole terrain, whose role is to store which detail textures should be blended, and these textures may repeat seamlessly.

-![Screenshot showing splatmap and textured result](images/splatmap_and_textured_result.png)

-There are many other techniques, notably involving texture arrays which should be worked on in the future to allow more different textures (it became available Godot 3.1).
-For now, this plugin only supports classic splatmaps, using `Classic4` and `Classic4Lite` shaders, which you can choose in the inspector.
-If you target less powerful GPUs, the `Lite` version is a bit cheaper by trading off a few features.

-### Painting
+There are sereval techniques applicable.
+This plugin offers a few workflows to deal with ground textures:

+- `CLASSIC4`: simple but limited to 4 textures.
+- `ARRAY`: allows up to 256 different textures, but comes with a few constraints.
+- `LOW_POLY`: does not use any textures and relies only on colors.

+On the `HTerrain` node, there is a property called `shader_type`, which lets you choose among built-in ground shaders, and their names will reflect that.
+The one you choose will define which workflow to follow.

 Before you can paint, you have to set up ground textures.
 It is recommended to pick textures which can tile infinitely, and preferably use "organic" ones, because terrains are best-suited for exterior natural environments.
 You can find some of these textures for free at http://cc0textures.com.

+The following sections will explain the specifics of each workflow.
+Although different, they still have things in common which are detailed in further sections.

+### Classic4 workflow

+The `CLASSIC4` shader is a simple splatmap technique, where R, G, B, A match the weight of 4 respective textures.
+Then are all blended together in every pixel of the ground.
+Here is how it looks when applied:

+![Screenshot showing splatmap and textured result](images/splatmap_and_textured_result.png)

+It comes in two variants:

+- `CLASSIC4`: full-featured shader, however it requires your textures to have normal maps.
+- `CLASSIC4_LITE`: simpler shader with less features.
+It only requires albedo textures.

+With this shader selected, you can setup textures in the bottom panel:

 ![Screenshot of the texture slots](images/texture_slots.png)